adamnicholson/Chief/README.md

     $chief = new Chief;
     $chief->execute(new MyCommand);

+## Decorators
+Imagine you want to log every command execution.
+You could do this by adding a call to your logger in every `CommandHandler`, however a much more elegant solution is to use decorators.

+Chief provides you with a number of decorators out-the-box:

+- *LoggingDecorator*: Log before and after all executions to a `Psr\Log\LoggerInterface`
+- *EventDispatchingDecorator*: Dispatch an event to a `Chief\Decorators\EventDispatcher` after every command execution.

+Registering a decorator:

+    $chief = new Chief(new SynchronousCommandBus, [new LoggingDecorator($logger)]);

+Registering multiple decorators:

+    $chief = new Chief(new SynchronousCommandBus, [
+        new LoggingDecorator($logger),
+        new EventDispatchingDecorator($eventDispatcher)
+    ]);

 ## Dependency Injection Container Integration
 Chief uses a `CommandHandlerResolver` class which is responsible for finding and instantiating the relevant `CommandHandler` for a given `Command`.